 Launched for our No Diversity Without Disfluency campaign for International Stammering Awareness Day 2021.
 Sign our change.org petition and help get more stammering representation on TV, radio and film.

 Launched in October 2020, this campaign was all about changing the negative language used around stammering.
 In the video, Scroobius Pip explains how we edited nearly 200 Wikipedia entries about people who stammer.
 Read more.

 Scroobius Pip on the Find the Right Words campaign

 Pip, STAMMA Patron and narrator of the campaign gives us a few words.

 Stammering, Diversity & Inclusion

 A webinar with tips on how you can welcome people who stammer to your organisation and create an environment to help them thrive, recorded in 2021.

 Working with, teaching, and employing people who stammer

-A seminar we ran in 2020 on ways to create an inclusive working environment.
+A webinar we ran in 2020 on ways to create an inclusive working environment.